krptn/krypton/README.md

 - All data is encrypted (any data can be requested by the developer to be secured)
 - Only the appropriate users' credentials can unlock the cryptosystem (this protects you from server-side attacks)

-This gives you [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/) (one of the most secure available) without ever needing to even notice it!
-It protects you from server side attacks.s
+This gives you [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/) without ever needing to even notice it!
+It protects you from server side attacks.

 ## Try it out